by Cdr. Bud Slabbaert

 The purpose of the hub-and-spoke system is to save airlines money, regardless whether it is a small or big operation.
 Aircraft are their most valuable commodity.
 Every flight has certain set costs (crew, cabin cleaning, ground handling, maintenance, etc.).
 Each passenger seat represents a portion of the total flight cost.
 For each seat that is filled, an airline can lower its break-even level.
 That is the seat price at which an airline stops losing money and begins to make a profit.
 What in the eyes of a tourism authority is considered an ultimate paradise, from the airline’s viewpoint it may be seen as an undesired destination, since they would have to fly their planes half empty.
 It doesn’t make revenue dollars and not a lick sense to make deliveries without filling aircraft to capacity.

 Courier services use the hub and spoke design worldwide.
 All packages go through a centralized system with strategically located distribution hubs.
 It works almost perfect.
-Packages arrive overnight and or if it absolutely be on-time.
-Although… Recently I received a comment from the Caribbean executive of one of the major international courier services: “There are pressing issues within the Caribbean aviation sphere – for example the need for infrastructure upgrades, modernization of customs regulations, etc. and other basic and imminent needs.”
+Packages arrive overnight and or if it absolutely needs to be on-time.
+Some services, similar to Plexus Freight, offer international shipping as well as express delivery and cross trade shipping.
+Recently I received a comment from the Caribbean executive of one of the major international courier services: “There are pressing issues within the Caribbean aviation sphere – for example the need for infrastructure upgrades, modernization of customs regulations, etc. and other basic and imminent needs.”
 So, even that segment needs some more attention in the region.

 Hubbing may be ideal for packages, however, passengers are no packages, and do not wish to be treated as such.
 But at least we can learn from the logistics and the punctuality of the system.